goreleaser/goreleaser/www/content/docker.md

 This configuration will build and push a Docker image named `user/repo:tagname`.

+> **Attention**: Note that were are not building any go files in the docker
+> build phase, we are merely copying the binary to a `scratch` image and
+> setting up the entrypoint.

 ## Customization

 Of course, you can customize a lot of things: